Advertisement

 ✅ Hong Kong is one of the most crowded cities in the world.
 (There are many crowded cities in the world.
 Hong Kong is only one of them.)

-If you found this information helpful in your English learning journey, please consider buying me a coffee.
-Your support keeps this blog running and is greatly appreciated!
+I hope you have found this content helpful in your English learning journey.
+If so, please consider supporting this blog by buying me a coffee.
+Your contributions greatly help in maintaining the blog and are highly appreciated!

 Buy Me A Coffee